hashicorp/terraform-plugin-framework/README.md

 # Terraform Plugin Framework

-terraform-plugin-framework is a module for building Terraform providers.
+terraform-plugin-framework is a module for building [Terraform providers](https://www.terraform.io/language/providers).
 It is built on [terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go).
 It aims to provide as much of the power, predictability, and versatility of terraform-plugin-go as it can while abstracting away implementation details and repetitive, verbose tasks.

+## Getting Started

+* Try the [Terraform Plugin Framework collection](https://learn.hashicorp.com/collections/terraform/providers-plugin-framework) on HashiCorp Learn.
+* Clone the [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) template repository on GitHub for new providers.
+* Follow the [Terraform Plugin Framework migration guide](https://www.terraform.io/plugin/framework/migrating) for converting existing terraform-plugin-sdk providers.
+* Read the [Terraform Plugin Framework website](https://www.terraform.io/plugin/framework) for full documentation.
+* Browse the [terraform-plugin-framework module](http://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework) on the Go package documentation website.
+* Ask questions in the [Terraform Plugin Development section](https://discuss.hashicorp.com/c/terraform-providers/tf-plugin-sdk/43) on HashiCorp Discuss.

 ## Status

-terraform-plugin-framework is still in **technical preview**.
+terraform-plugin-framework has reached **Public Beta** phase.
 We are committed to moving forward with the module, but cannot guarantee any of its interfaces will not change as long as it is in version 0.
-We're waiting for more feedback, usage, and maturity before we're comfortable committing to APIs with the same years-long support timelines that [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk) brings.
+We're waiting for additional feedback, usage, and maturity before we're comfortable committing to APIs with the same years-long support timelines that [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk) brings.
 We do not expect practitioner experiences to break or change as a result of these changes, only the abstractions surfaced to provider developers.

-terraform-plugin-framework is also not at full feature parity with terraform-plugin-sdk yet.
-Notably, it doesn't offer support for [using timeouts](https://github.com/hashicorp/terraform-plugin-framework/issues/62).
-We plan to add these features soon.
-See [Which SDK Should I Use?](https://terraform.io/docs/plugin/which-sdk.html) on terraform.io for more information.
+Refer to [Which SDK Should I Use?](https://terraform.io/docs/plugin/which-sdk.html) for more information.

-We believe terraform-plugin-framework is still a suitable and reliable module to build Terraform providers on, and encourage community members that can afford occasional breaking changes to build with it. terraform-plugin-framework will eventually become a new major version of terraform-plugin-sdk, at which point its interfaces will be stable, but we need real-world use and feedback before we can be comfortable making those commitments.
-When that happens, this repository will be archived.
+We believe terraform-plugin-framework is a suitable and reliable module to build Terraform providers on, and encourage community members that can afford occasional breaking changes to build with it. terraform-plugin-framework will eventually become generally available with a new major version release, at which point its interfaces will be stable, but we need real-world use and feedback before we can be comfortable making those commitments.

 We recommend only using tagged releases of this module, and examining the CHANGELOG when upgrading to a new release.
 Breaking changes will only be made in minor versions; patch releases will always maintain backwards compatibility.